-Provide a location map (see below) as Appendix A1 to this BAR that shows the location of the proposed development and associated st ructures and infrastructure on the property.
-Locality Map: The scale of the locality map must be at least 1:50 000.
+The scale of the locality map must be at least 1:50 000.

 For linear activities or development proposals of more than 25 kilometres, a smaller scale e.g., 1:250 000 can be used.
 The scale must be indicated on the map.
-The map must indicate the following: an accurate indication of the project site position as well as the positions of the alternative sites, if any; road names or numbers of all the major roads as well as the roads that provide access to the site(s) a north arrow; a legend; and a linear scale.
+The map must indicate the following:

+- an accurate indication of the project site position as well as the positions of the alternative sites, if any;

+- road names or numbers of all the major roads as well as the roads that provide access to the site(s)

+- a north arrow:

+- a leaend; and

+- a linear scale.

 For ocean based or aquatic activity, the coordinates must be provided within which the activity is to be undertaken and a map at an appropriate scale clearly indicating the area within which the activity is to be undertaken.

 Where comment from the Western Cape Government: Transport and Public Works is required, a map illustrating the properties (owned by the Western Cape Government: Transport and Public Works) that will be affected by the proposed development must be included in the Report.

+Provide a detailed site development plan / site map (see below) as Appendix B1 to this BAR; and if applicable, all alternative properties and locations.

+Site Plan:

-Provide a detailed alternative proper d site development plan / site map (see below) as Appendix B1 to this BAR; and if applicable, all ties and locations.
-Site Plan: Detailed site development plan(s) must be prepared for each alternative site or alternative activity.
-The site plans must contain or conform to the following: The detailed site plan must preferably be at a scale of 1:500 or at an appropriate scale.
-The scale must be clearly indicated on the plan, preferably together with a linear scale.
-The property boundaries and numbers of all the properties within 50m of the site must be indicated on the site plan.
-On land where the property has not been defined, the co-ordinates of the area in which the proposed activity or development is proposed must be provided.
-The current land use (not zoning) as well as the land use zoning of each of the adjoining properties must be clearly indicated on the site plan.
-The position of each component of the proposed activity or development as well as any other structures on the site must be indicated on the site plan.
-Services, including electricity supply cables (indicate aboveground or underground), water supply pipelines, boreholes, sewage pipelines, storm water infrastructure and access roads that will form part of the proposed development must be clearly indicated on the site plan.
+Detailed site development plan(s) must be prepared for each alternative site or alternative activity.
+The site plans must contain or conform to the following:

+- The detailed site plan must preferably be at a scale of 1:500 or at an appropriate scale.
+The scale must be clearly indicated on the plan, preferably together with a linear scale. - The property boundaries and numbers of all the properties within 50m of the site must be indicated on the site plan. - On land where the property has not been defined, the co-ordinates of the area in which the proposed activity or development is proposed must be provided. - The current land use (not zoning) as well as the land use zoning of each of the adjoining properties must be clearly indicated on the site plan. - The position of each component of the proposed activity or development as well as any other structures on the site must be indicated on the site plan. - Services, including electricity supply cables (indicate aboveground or underground), water supply pipelines, boreholes, sewage pipelines, storm water infrastructure and access roads that will form part of the proposed development must be clearly indicated on the site plan.